glennklockwood/limelead/content/pages/embedded/beaglebone.md

    - In 2020-10-04, the BoneScript is completely broken out of the box so none of it works anyway.

 What follows are some notes on my experiences and how to fix them.
+I hope anyone who gets discouraged by this finds these notes and my instructions on how to (mostly) get the 2020-04-06 image working the way older versions did.

 #### Fixing USB-tunneled Ethernet

-**USB tunneled Ethernet doesn't work out of box**.  macOS picks up the adapter (as being unresponsive), the BeagleBone assigns itself the correct address 192.168.7.2), but macOS doesn't see the BeagleBone network device as being connected.
+USB tunneled Ethernet doesn't work out of box.  macOS picks up the adapter (as being unresponsive), the BeagleBone assigns itself the correct address 192.168.7.2), but macOS doesn't see the BeagleBone network device as being connected.
 To get this USB gadget functionality working, you have to